ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 Codec Name: Meridian Lossless Packing / MLP

 Description: A lossless audio codec used in DVD-Audio discs.
-The format is similar to Dolby TrueHD ((#a-truehd)) but with less channels.
+The format is similar to Dolby TrueHD ((#a-truehd)) but with fewer channels.

 Initialization: none